 - Maintenance of healthy forest cover to sequester carbon

 - Preservation of the property’s scenic and natural values through conservation and active forest management

 - Protection of forest biodiversity and promotion of late seral forest structure development

 - Maintenance of trail systems to facilitate community education and dialog about forest and watershed management

 - Reduction of fire risk through vegetation management as needed

 The project focuses on two tracts as noted in the below map: a drier (SE aspect), 4.5 acre mixed hardwood/coniferous tract to the northeast of the site, and a wetter (NW aspect), 3.8 acre largely coniferous tract to the southwest of the site.
-The map also shows the primary management zones of the ACCF site.
+The map also shows the primary management zones of the PMF site.